Rock & Roll and the Good News: Episode #13 – Decide and Commit (Part Two)

 • What did you learn from that experience?

 As you continue along with your closest relationships, please remember that we all find ourselves feeling all alone and at times when “quit looks good.”
 It can feel almost too much to endure.
-If you find yourself feeling overwhelmed in a dark valley of your closest relationship, please remember that (1) God promises and is always faithful to help comfort us and we should call on Him in our time of need and (2) Please reach out to a close friend to talk and please consider me one of your friends today.
+If you find yourself feeling overwhelmed and in a dark valley with one of your closest relationship, please remember that (1) God promises and is always faithful to help comfort us and we should call on Him in our time of need and (2) Please reach out to a close friend to talk and please consider me one of your friends today.

 As you continue to reflect on the message, please take a moment to search the internet to find and listen to I’ll Be Here In The Morning.
 This is a song written by Townes Van Zandt and there are various artists who sing this wonderful love song.